nccgroup/house/README.md

 #### Frida error?
 House has been tested using Frida version 12.2.27; there might be some issues with some other versions, also make sure frida-python matches frida-server's version.
 If still not working, try to run the generated frida scripts manually to see if it works.

+## Acknowledgements
+Special thanks to following open-source projects for inspirations on House:

+1. [Frida](https://frida.re/), the great instrumentation toolkit that making all of these possible.
+2. [Objection](https://github.com/sensepost/objection), an inspiration and guide in building part of the Frida templating scripts of House.
+3. [Inspeckage](https://github.com/ac-pm/Inspeckage), an inspiration on the **Monitor** functionality of House.
+4. [0xdea/frida-scripts](https://github.com/0xdea/frida-scripts/tree/master/android-snippets) - a great Frida scripts arsenal.

 ## Contact
 If you have more questions about House, or want to help extending it, feel free to contact: